Indiana solar rebates and incentives: 2026 guide

 The catch is that the utility companies only offer partial credit for every kWh—you’re selling the electricity to them at a significant discount, compared to what they’ll charge you to buy that electricity back later.

 The exact rates depend on the utility company, but it’s generally about half of the retail rate.
 (Technically it’s 125% of the average wholesale price of electricity for the prior year, before the utility company adds their markup).
-NIPSCO, for example, pays about $0.08 cents per kWh sent to the grid based on their 2023 prices.
+NIPSCO, for example, pays about $0.12 cents per kWh sent to the grid for solar panel systems between 5 kW and 10 kW.

 If you want to squeeze the most possible value out of your solar panels under net billing, consider installing a solar battery.